9 Trends in IoT Development for 2026 [Updated]

 • The European Union launched the Horizon 2020 program with a $80 billion budget to fund numerous smart city projects, such as Barcelona, Amsterdam, and Copenhagen.

-Significant efforts were made to develop and implement AI and IoT long before ChatGPT introduced its market disruption in 2022.
+However, it’s necessary to admit that the convergence of AI and IoT started long before ChatGPT introduced its market disruption in 2022.
 Tesla has been developing its autopilot since 2013, Google introduced its self-driving car Waymo in 2018, Microsoft invested $5 billion in IoT and intelligent edge technologies over 5 years from 2018.
 Back in 2015, enterprise-level IoT systems like GE Predix or Siemens MindSphere that offered AI opportunities successfully entered the market.

 Interest and investments in the AI and IoT duet just ramped up even more in 2022.
 This fruitful cooperation will be a lasting one.